Tummy Tuck Des Moines

 Have you had kids and just can’t stand that “bump” or excess skin?
 After pregnancy or major weight loss, the midsection can lose some of its’ natural tone and skin elasticity.
 Your abdominal muscles often times do not go back to their original position.

-A tummy tuck is a comprehensive plastic surgery procedure designed to remove excess skin and fat, restoring a firmer, flatter abdomen.
+A tummy tuck is a comprehensive plastic surgery procedure designed to reduce excess skin and fat, restoring a firmer, flatter abdomen.
 If you’re considering tummy tuck surgery in Des Moines, board certified plastic surgeon Dr. David Robbins would be happy to meet with you for a personal complimentary cosmetic consultation.

 Some patients are candidates for CoolSculpting or skin tightening with Exilis.
 CoolSculping is a nonsurgical solution to reduce fat in the abdomen area.
 Depending on the amount of excess skin in the abdomen area, Exilis may also be a solution.
 Exilis provides some body contouring as well.
 A complimentary consultation is the best way to find out which solution or solutions will work best for you.